 Products derived from natural substances generally contain far fewer toxins.
 This is good news for the environment (fewer toxins being washed down drains, water supplies and harming wildlife) and our health.
 Reducing the toxins in our diet and the products we use directly on our bodies will reduce the chances of allergic reactions, dry skin, and the build-up of harmful additives, leading to health problems and disease.

 Soap, Shampoo and Moisturiser Bars

 The move towards bars rather than bottles is an excellent step in the right direction.
-Many of these bars are made from natural ingredients and are kind to the skin.
+These bars are made from natural ingredients and are kind to the skin.
 Look out for ones packaged in cardboard or paper rather than plastic.
-Plastic is hard to recycle and requires fossil fuels in its production; the more we can remove plastic from our bathroom purchases, the better.
+Plastic is hard to recycle and requires fossil fuels; the more we can remove plastic from our bathroom purchases, the better.
 Bars are inexpensive swaps, and you can experiment with the many different fragrances and textures to find the ones that suit you and your family’s needs.